top of page

 Final Color = Ground Color * 40% + Cloud Color * 60%;

-And even though the opacity of the cloud is different for different parts, our brain can identify that the cloud is a separate object, with its dynamics and position.
+Even though the opacity of the cloud varies for different parts, our brain can identify that the cloud is a separate object with its dynamics and position.

 The nature of LUTs, contrast curves and some filters are such that a colour is mapped onto another colour.
 If you were to map the ground and clouds separately and blend them, the result would be different than when we blended them and then mapped the result.